 Over the past few years, we have gotten used to a strident atheism arguing that God is not great (Christopher Hitchens) or a delusion (Richard Dawkins).
 The new atheists call themselves “brights,” thus hinting that believers are not so bright.
 They urge trust in science, and want to root ethics in a naturalistic worldview.

 While I do consider religious institutions and their representatives—popes, bishops, mega-preachers, ayatollahs, and rabbis—fair game for criticism, what good could come from insulting individuals who find value in religion?
 And more pertinently, what alternative does science have to offer?
 Science is not in the business of spelling out the meaning of life and even less in telling us how to live our lives.
-We, scientists, are good at finding out why things are the way they are, or how things work, and I do believe that biology can help us understand what kind of animals we are and why our morality looks the way it does.
+Scientists, are good at finding out why things are the way they are, or how things work, and I do believe that biology can help us understand what kind of animals we are and why our morality looks the way it does.
 But to go from there to offering moral guidance seems a stretch.